 n art n

-TIME: OBJ: long ago
+TIME OBJ long ago

 Once upon a time,

-Keyanu ne rékretil,
+Asha'ille (Elliott Lash's): Keyanu ne rékretil,

-Pithevni vesaer'kunath esún k'.
+Pithevni vesaer kunath esún k'.

-pithev -ni vesaer kuna -ith esún ke
+pithev -ni vesaer kuna -îth esún ke

 piˈθɛv ni vɛˈseɹ ˈkunɑ ɪθ ɛˈsun